-GALS is an academic discussion group that holds weekly workshops centered around a quarterly theme dealing with various issues of women’s rights, gender identity, and feminism.
-GALS also does various service projects around Chicago that benefit women.
+Feminist Forum (formerly known as GALS) is an academic discussion group that holds weekly workshops centered around a quarterly theme dealing with various issues of women’s rights, gender identity, and feminism.
+Feminist Forum also does various service projects around Chicago that benefit women.

 Peer Health Exchange gives teenagers the knowledge and skills they need to make healthy decisions.
 Members do this by training college student volunteers to teach a comprehensive, fact-based health education curriculum in Chicago Public Schools.

 PSA is a peer-led organization of student survivors and allies who work, research, and collaborate to provide information, advocacy, and peer support to survivors of sexual violence at UChicago.

 Student Government is about connecting students with each other, the administration, and resources that exist on campus to further dialogue, knowledge, and increase the well-being of students.
 In 2014, SG set up an annual Sexual Assault Awareness Fund.

 The Clothesline Project at UChicago is part of a larger national project that aims to help survivors share their experiences anonymously, displaying their stories on shirts to foster visibility and awareness in the UChicago community.
 Survivors may submit a story for an artist to depict or they may create the shirt themselves.